Register your company in Hong Kong with our Special Anniversary discount!

 100% online and hassle-free

-For companies, they act almost like a constitution or user’s manual, and they help to show off the company’s regulation and purpose for itself.
+For a private company, they act almost like a constitution or user's manual, and they help to show off the company's regulations and purpose for itself.

-It lays out how tasks are done, how people get appointed, and how everything gets handled.
+It outlines how tasks are done, how people get appointed, and how everything gets handled.

-But there’s really no one size fits all answer to the ‘what are articles of association’ question, as each set of articles tends to be different depending on the business that they were written for.
+But there's really no one-size-fits-all answer to the question of what articles of association are, as each set of articles tends to be different depending on the business for which they were written.

 However, despite those differences, there are some similarities that can be picked out to give us a clearer answer.